rsonger/software-engineering-lab/_posts/2023-06-07-geometry_and_material.md

         return self._settings.get(setting_name, None)
 ```

 Subclasses of `Material` will need to provide the vertex and fragment shader code when calling their superclass `__init__` method.
-Then it is assumed that the program will have `modelMatrix`, `viewMatrix`, and `projectionMatrix` uniform variables defined.
+Then it is assumed that the shader program will need associations for its `modelMatrix`, `viewMatrix`, and `projectionMatrix` uniform variables.
 We create and store those uniform objects with a method called `set_uniform` which we define below.
-We also provide a getter for the program reference which is necessary in the `Mesh` class to associate geometric attribute data with program variables and then draw each object.
+We also provide a getter for the program reference which will be necessary for the `Mesh` class to associate geometric attribute data with program variables and then draw each object.

 <input type="checkbox" class="checkbox inline"> Next, add the following code for managing uniforms and settings to the `Material` class: